DETOX | NUTRITION | LIFESTYLE

 Current areas of focus includes:

-• Research coordination and study authorship
+- Research coordination and study authorship

-• Microscopy-based observational investigation
+- Microscopy-based observational investigation

-• Educational content development and professional collaboration
+- Educational content development and professional collaboration

-• Public speaking and media engagement
+- Public speaking, professional education, and media engagement

 Public Education & Speaking